WillSwiston/Geo_Suite/Tools/DistanceGeneration/README.md

 Generate the JSON of diistances between each pair of countries.

 Params:
-  - input: input file containing the preprocessed JSON
+  - input: input file containing the preprocessed JSON, threshold integer for what is considered a border in km (10 recommended)

 Outputs a file called `distances.json`, which can then by directly imported into GeoSuite.